 Everyone is welcome to attend one class or the entire series.
 You don’t have to be a Buddhist or have any experience to attend.

-Each week includes a guided relaxation meditation, a brief talk and a concluding meditation.
+Each week includes a guided relaxation meditation, a brief talk and if time allows, a concluding meditation.

 When is the class?